Session 2.1: Get Claude on your laptop, plan for the office

 4. Verify the email (GitHub sends a code).

 Two minutes.
-You won’t need it today, but having it ready means Session 2.6 doesn’t blocker on account-creation friction.
+You won’t need it today, but having it ready means Session 2.6 doesn’t stall on account-creation friction.

 Practice task